CyanBlob/shell/README.md

 Git repository for CSCE3600 group 16
 http://github.com/CyanBlob/shell
 ==============
+In order to begin using the shell use the command: "YSH"

 The `echo` issue has been resolved, and should work normally on (hopefully) all machines.

 In order to use input redirection, follow this format: "[command] < [file to input from]"